 “My 9 year old Welsh Springer Spaniel mix, Max, didn't have much of an appetite and would frequently vomit.
 He would often rush out to eat grass and then vomit afterwards.
-I was worried because he was thin and seemed so uncomfortable.
-It was like he had acid reflux.
-I followed the Ask Ariel program and changed his diet while using supplements such as Gastro ULC and Power Probiotic. l really wasn't expecting much because I had made prior changes before and those hadn’t worked.
-Within just a few days, Max improved.
-He no longer was interested in eating grass and his vomiting stopped.
+I was worried because he was thin and it was like he had acid reflux.
+I followed the Ask Ariel diet program while using supplements such as Gastro ULC, Power Probiotic and Soothing Digestive Relief. l really wasn't expecting much because I had made prior changes before and those hadn’t worked.
+Within just a few days, Max stopped eating grass and his vomiting stopped.
 Max is now at a healthy weight and it is so nice to see him so happy to eat his meals."
 Karen, Orange County California

 It is quite common for cats and dogs to eat grass.
 Eating grass in and of itself is not a sign of anything as many pets like the taste and enjoy a little vegetation.
 Both healthy pets and sick pets will eat grass.
 It is the behaviors that accompany the grass eating (symptoms of acid stomach) that can be a sign of an acid stomach and digestive problems.

 1) Is your pet "drawn" to the grass, showing signs of needing to get to the grass such as whining or pulling toward it?

 2) Does your pet vomit hairballs or bile afterwards?
 Is your pet vomiting frequently?